Chessmetrics

 Chessmetrics is a system for rating chess players devised by Jeff Sonas.
-It is intended as an improvement over the Elo rating system.
+It is intended as an improvement over the Elo and Edo rating systems.

 Implementation

 Chessmetrics is a weighted average of past performance.
 The score considers a player's win percentage against other players weighted by the ratings of the other players and the time elapsed since the match.
 A 10% increase in performance is equivalent to an increase of 85 rating points.

 The weighting of previous matches digresses linearly from 100% for just-finished matches to zero for matches conducted more than two years ago.